tdjames1/FAIR4RS_repos_dois/learners/setup.md

 of the software used in this lesson here and fill out the individual operating systems (and potentially add more, e.g. online setup) in the solutions blocks.

-No specific software will be required for this lesson, however please make sure you can access your account on the University of Sheffield's institutional repositry[ORDA](https://orda.shef.ac.uk).
+No specific software will be required for this lesson, however please make sure you can access your account on the University of Sheffield's institutional repository [ORDA](https://orda.shef.ac.uk).

 :::::::::::::::::::::::::::::::::::::::::::::::::::